ICI3D/MMED/logistics/index.md

 #### For those arriving by ground

 - **All participants without a scheduled airport transfer should plan to arrive between 12:00 and 17:00 (South African local time) on Sunday (16 June), if possible**.
 - When you arrive, please proceed to the AIMS lobby.
-At this time, long term parking arrangements are *not* finalized.
-Please contact us ASAP if you will need parking.
+You will be able to park it in the lot at the Empire Building after checking in.

 ## Welcome and Registration

 - If you arrive between 12:00 and 17:00 on Sunday, you are welcome to come by the AIMS lobby to meet some of the MMED mentors and AIMS students and staff.
 One or more volunteers will be available in the lobby to answer any questions you may have during this time.
 - You must register to receive your welcome packet and name tag. **There are two opportunities for registration**:
-    - If you arrive in Muizenberg on Sunday afternoon, please come to the AIMS lobby for registration _between 14:00 and 18:00 on Sunday (25 June)_.
+    - If you arrive in Muizenberg on Sunday afternoon, please come to the AIMS lobby for registration _between 14:00 and 18:00 on Sunday (15 June)_.
     - If you arrive after 18:00 on Sunday, please register on Monday morning.
 The registration table will be open from _8:00 - 8:25 on Monday_.
 - The first session of the Clinic will start promptly at 8:30 on Monday in the main lecture hall (see [schedule](../schedule)).